 Disability: Any student who feels he/she may need an accommodation based on the impact of a disability should contact me privately as soon as possible to discuss his/her specific needs.
-I rely on the Academic Support & Enrichment Center in Doane 104 to verify the need for reasonable accommodations based on documentation on file in that office.
+I rely on the Academic Support & Enrichment Center to verify the need for reasonable accommodations based on documentation on file in that office.